 - one course that meets during the standard workday, and one course outside of the workday

-- total time away from the workday may not exceed 4 hours per week
+- total time away from the workday, to attend in-person lecture classes and labs, may not exceed 3 hours per week.

 - may receive a partial tuition benefit for one course

 - may enroll in any semester, excluding intersession

 - course must take place outside of their regularly scheduled work time

 Note: additional fees may be assessed for some classes.
 These fees average $30.00 per course, but some are significantly lower or higher than this figure and are NOT covered by the University Faculty and Staff Tuition Waiver policy.
 Faculty and staff members wishing to enroll in classes with additional lab/class fees will be responsible for paying the additional lab/class fees.